 Faculty Senate is the legislative and representative agency of the faculty and is empowered to formulate academic policy affecting more than one college of the university.
 The Senate offers advice and recommendations on other matters of university welfare and acts upon other resolutions or proposals submitted to them that pertain to academic governance or the general welfare of the university.

 Staff Council is an advisory body to the president, or his /her representative, on issues and decisions that affect the university.
 Members communicate to staff about university news, events, and initiatives and act as a conduit providing staff feedback and insights on university issues.
 Additionally, Staff Council initiates policy proposals and revisions and raises issues for university consideration.

 Student Government is a recognized organization that delivers the voice of the student body to faculty, staff, administrators, and the Board of Trustees.
 Student Government senators include representatives from all RIT colleges and other major student constituency groups.
 Senators focus their efforts on addressing issues that are most important to their constituency, with the end goal of expanding opportunities and improving the RIT experience.
 In addition to governance, Student Government also hosts a variety of events throughout the year to initiate student involvement.

-University Council serves as the deliberative body in the development and review of university policies in areas not under the purview of Academic Senate.
-Its meetings provide a forum for members to discuss issues of higher education and create a con textual framework within which university policy recommendations may be formed or administrative actions taken.
-Because University Council is comprised of representatives of the faculty (appointed by Academic Senate), staff (appointed by Staff Council), students (appoint ed by Student Government), and administrators (appointed by, and including, the president) it also serves the important purpose of facilitating multi-directional communication among members and the constituent groups of the university.
+University Council serves as the deliberative body in the development and review of university policies in areas not under the purview of Faculty Senate.
+Its meetings provide a forum for members to discuss issues of higher education and create a contextual framework within which university policy recommendations may be formed or administrative actions taken.
+Because University Council is comprised of representatives of the faculty (appointed by Faculty Senate), staff (appointed by Staff Council), students (appoint ed by Student Government), and administrators (appointed by, and including, the president) it also serves the important purpose of facilitating multi-directional communication among members and the constituent groups of the university.